-Most brand voice docs are platitude collections nobody references.
-A useful voice doc has 3-4 anchor adjectives, axes (formal ↔ casual, expert ↔ approachable), and worked examples for the same sentence in voice and not-in-voice.
+Most brand voice docs are platitude collections nobody references (“we’re authentic, bold, and human”).
+A useful voice doc has 3-4 anchor adjectives, a few tone axes (formal ↔ casual, expert ↔ approachable), and worked examples that show the same sentence written in-voice and not-in-voice.
+The 12 prompts below produce exactly that artifact, then turn it into a paste-ready style prompt for Claude or ChatGPT so AI drafts come back on-voice.

 Who this is for

-Founders codifying voice, marketing leads handing off to contractors, content teams onboarding writers, devrel leads aligning tutorials.
+Founders codifying voice before a hire, marketing leads handing off to contractors, content teams onboarding writers, and devrel leads aligning tutorials across authors.

 When not to use these prompts